 After the cut-off dates it may not be possible to enrol in additional units, nor to withdraw from a unit without incurring HECS fees.
-Note that some faculties may have earlier dates after which it is not possible to enrol in additional units.
+Note that it is generally not possible to enrol in additional units of study after the end of the second week of each semester.

 It is your responsibility to make any desired changes to your enrolment before the relevant dates.
-This includes changing the level at which you are studying mathematics, for example from advanced to normal, or vice versa.
+This includes changing the level at which you are studying mathematics, for example from advanced to mainstream, or vice versa.
 You are strongly advised to consult the Director of First Year Studies if you wish to make such a change.
-Even though advanced and normal units have similar syllabuses, changing from one to the other may be disruptive.
+Even though advanced and mainstream units have similar syllabuses, changing from one to the other may be disruptive.
 If it is necessary to make such a change, try to change earlier rather than later.
-Because advanced and normal units have completely different syllabuses from fundamental units, changes to and from fundamental units may be even more disruptive.
+Because advanced and mainstream units have completely different syllabuses from fundamental units, changes to and from fundamental units may be even more disruptive.
 In general, such changes should not be made after the end of the second week of each semester.